aul12/ROBOT/README.md

 5. The intersections of said midperpendiculars are calculated.
 If there is no intersection, the object is determined a non-circle object.
-6. Since more than one intersection of the midperpendiculars can exist (due to inaccuracy during measurment or calculation), the middle of all intersections is calculated.
+6. Since more than one intersection of the midperpendiculars can exist (due to inaccuracy during measurement or calculation), the middle of all intersections is calculated.
 If however the intersections differ to far from each other, the object will be determined an non-cirlce object.
 7. The middle of the three intersections resembles the center of a potential circle.
 8. The radius of the potential circle is calculated as the average of the distances of each